-Washington Post
+Ruth Bader Ginsburg, Supreme Court justice and legal pioneer for gender equality, dies at 87

 Her outspoken feminism played a role in Justice Ginsburg’s success.
 President Bill Clinton acknowledged that in 1993 when he nominated her to replace retiring Justice Byron White.
 At the time, she was a judge on the U.S. Court of Appeals for the D.C.
 Circuit.

-“Many admirers of her work say that she is to the women’s movement what former Supreme Court Justice Thurgood Marshall was to the movement for the rights of African Americans,” Clinton said in Rose Garden ceremony.
+“Many admirers of her work say that she is to the women’s movement what former Supreme Court justice Thurgood Marshall was to the movement for the rights of African Americans,” Clinton said in Rose Garden ceremony.
 “I can think of no greater compliment to bestow on an American lawyer.”

-(Justice Ginsburg herself usually demurred when the comparison was made, saying that Marshall literally risked his life defending black clients in the segregated South and that her legal work required no such sacrifice.)
+(Justice Ginsburg herself usually demurred when the comparison was made, saying that Marshall literally risked his life defending Black clients in the segregated South and that her legal work required no such sacrifice.)

 On the court, Justice Ginsburg’s most notable rulings and dissents advanced feminist causes.